Ann-Thanicha/template_R/README.md

-# Template for R repository
+# Change !!
+Template for R repository

 This project template is a demonstration for the RepCo workshop.